Vitamin D is important for brain health.

 While we know from the research that insufficient levels of Vitamin D increase dementia risk, new research shows low levels also impact brain structure.

 The Queensland research showed that insufficient Vitamin D impacted the structure of the hippocampus.
 This in turn had an impact on learning and memory.

-The lower levels of Vitamin D affected the perineuronal nets, which impacted the ability of the neurons in the hippocampus to connect.
+The lower levels of this vitamin affected the perineuronal nets, which impacted the ability of the neurons in the hippocampus to connect.
 While hippocampus volume was not affected, the number and strength of the connections was reduced.
-And thus memory and the ability to learn declined.
+And thus, memory and the ability to learn declined.

 Dr. Burnes noted that the hippocampus is “like the canary in the coalmine—it might fail first because its high energy requirement makes it more sensitive to the depletion of essential nutrients like vitamin D.”

 Vitamin D as a Risk Factor for Dementia